 The kids loved this easy-to-set-up party game – Penguin Sledding Disc Game.
 Simply drop the discs and see how you score!
+This game is easy for kids of any age to play and keeps kids busy between activities too!
 We also put up our big bouncy waterslide, because penguins love swimming and sliding games!

 More Penguin Party Ideas

-A “chill” inflatable penguin cooler kept the sodas (orange, black and clear!) cool while we celebrated!
-I love how the penguin is holding a soda!
-The base is quite large enough to fill with ice and hold enough sodas and drinks for a good-sized crowd (we had over 20 people).
+Our “chill” inflatable penguin cooler kept the sodas (orange, black and clear!) cool while we celebrated!
+The base is large enough to hold sodas and drinks for a good-sized crowd (we had over 20 people).

-You may have also noticed the penguin t shirts my boys are wearing!
+- DIY Penguin T-shirt craft – You may have also noticed the penguin t shirts my boys are wearing!
 I made those!
-Yes!
-And I promise you, it was the simplest DIY birthday party t shirt I’ve made to date.
-I wrote another post for how to create these DIY penguin t shirts yourself!
+I promise you, it was the simplest DIY birthday party t shirt I’ve made to date.
+Click the link to see how to create these for your next penguin birthday party!

 This is a sponsored post provided in part by OrientalTrading.com.
 All opinions are my own.